 Posted 16 July, 2010 13:04 by Karla Baker

-Consequently, the exploits of these explorers inspired a plethora of subsidiary activity and map makers such as Bartholomew were not above cashing in.
-However, in this instance such activity cannot be judged purely cynically as maps really did have a vital part to play.
-They helped to reveal the murky corners of our planet.
-The unknown rivers, mountains, lakes and forests began to emerge, sense and order imposed upon an area which previously occupied the realms of the imagination.
+In this climate maps really did have a vital part to play.
+They helped to define the murky corners of our planet.
+The unknown rivers, mountains, lakes and forests began to emerge and sense and order were imposed upon areas which previously occupied the realms of the imagination.

 Compiling this information must surely have proved difficult and it would appear as a testimony to Bartholomew’s reputation that they could be relied upon to deliver the goods.
 But then, reputation and contacts seem to have been an important part of business life at the turn of the last century and by a very happy coincidence it emerges that the commission for these maps came from an old friend of both Bartholomew and me, none other than Sir Harry H. Johnston!

 Sir Harry is a stalwart of this blog and if you are unfamiliar with him allow me to point you in the direction of an earlier entry, The Empire Strikes Back, which provides a brief introduction to him.
 Harry’s life became immutable from the central Africa which he came to both love and despair of.
 His works on the subject are substantial, some are even influential, and the maps printed by Bartholomew on this occasion were destined for his mammoth, two volume tome The Uganda Protectorate published by Hutchinson & Co in 1902.